 ‘Our current system is failing our community – inequality is growing and more Australians find themselves on the edge of society.
 Things need to change!
 We don’t just need to be creative, brave and resourceful to tackle these issues, we also need to recognise the broader societal impact of our everyday decision-making.
 This means putting social value at the heart of how our economy operates to ultimately deliver better outcomes for people and the planet.’

-Katya is a Principal in the SVA Consulting team.
+Katya is a Director in the SVA Consulting team.
 She is an experienced strategy professional and social impact evaluator with expertise advising community, commercial and government sectors.
 Katya has a deep understanding and knowledge of methodologies and effectiveness, leading her team’s work with the SVA Fundamentals for Impact.

 Katya is an Accredited Social Return on Investment (SROI) practitioner and has been involved in over 30 SROI projects, supporting many organisations to better understand outcome measurement and improve their impact such as Anglicare WA, Indigenous Business Australia and IAG.
 Her SROI work has been published and used by many organisations including the NIAA, Mirabel Foundation and the Lighthouse Institute.